mikeperry-tor/circpad-sim/README.md

 ## Adding Your Own Padding Machines

-Any padding machine you to the [simulator Tor branch](https://github.com/mikeperry-tor/tor/commits/circpad-sim-v4) will apply in the simulator to the test traces above, as well as to the live network, in exactly the same way.
+Any padding machine you add to the [simulator Tor branch](https://github.com/mikeperry-tor/tor/commits/circpad-sim-v4) will apply in the simulator to the test traces above, as well as to the live network, in exactly the same way.